D-Shape: Demonstration-Shaped Reinforcement Learning via Goal Conditioning: Conclusion

 In this work, we investigated using techniques from goal-conditioned reinforcement learning to combine potential-based reward shaping and state augmentation, and introduced D-Shape, a novel RL+IfO algorithm.
 We showed theoretically that an optimal policy learned using D-Shape can be executed optimally with an arbitrary sequence of goals, and demonstrated empirically that D-Shape improves sample efficiency and is robust to suboptimal demonstrations in gridworld domains.
 In our experiments, D-Shape was able to (1) improve sample efficiency over all baselines, and (2) consistently converge to the optimal policy with better sample efficiency than baselines, when provided with suboptimal demonstrations.

 This paper evaluates D-Shape based on a sample efficiency criterion in discrete, goal-based gridworlds.
 Future work could assess D-Shape's ability to generalize to new demonstrations on more complex gridworld tasks, such as those with obstacles.
-Extending D-Shape to continuous state-action spaces is another future possibility.
-In this work, we augment agent states with demonstration states as goals, where the demonstration state have the same representation as the agent states, but learned goal representations may be necessary to extend D-Shape to continuous state-action spaces.
-The extension to continuous state-action spaces might also necessitate learning domain-specific distance metrics to use as potential functions.
+Another direction of future work is extending D-Shape to continuous state-action spaces.
+In this work, we augment agent states with demonstration states as goals, where the demonstration states have the same representation as the agent states, but learned goal representations may be necessary to extend D-Shape to continuous state-action spaces.
+A limitation of D-Shape is that if the provided potential function does not improve the reinforcement learner's performance, then D-Shape also will not improve performance.
+Thus, learning potential functions—an active research area \citep{Grzes2010OnlineLO, KhansariZadeh2017LearningPF}---is an important future direction.
 Finally, this work investigates D-Shape with a single demonstration only, but there is a rich set of techniques from GCRL that could potentially be used to incorporate multiple demonstrations into D-Shape.

-\begin{acks} This work has taken place in the Learning Agents Research Group (LARG) at UT Austin.
-LARG research is supported in part by NSF (CPS-1739964, IIS-1724157, FAIN-2019844), ONR (N00014-18-2243), ARO (W911NF-19-2-0333), DARPA, Lockheed Martin, GM, Bosch, and UT Austin's Good Systems grand challenge.
+\begin{acks} This work has taken place in the Learning Agents Research Group (LARG) at the Artificial Intelligence Laboratory, The University of Texas at Austin.
+LARG research is supported in part by the National Science Foundation (CPS-1739964, IIS-1724157, FAIN-2019844), the Office of Naval Research (N00014-18-2243), Army Research Office (W911NF-19-2-0333), DARPA, Lockheed Martin, General Motors, Bosch, and Good Systems, a research grand challenge at the University of Texas at Austin.
+The views and conclusions contained in this document are those of the authors alone.
 Peter Stone serves as the Executive Director of Sony AI America and receives financial compensation for this work.
 The terms of this arrangement have been reviewed and approved by the University of Texas at Austin in accordance with its policy on objectivity in research. \end{acks}